 - 8) Economy / profit.

 - 9) Bargains.

-1) The Fear Factor – Selling the Scare.
-Fear sells.
-It drives them to spend money.
+1) The Fear Factor – This is similar to loss aversion in that consumers are more willing to act to prevent loss than they are to gain.
+Ultimately fear sells.
+It drives consumers to spend money.
 Fear causes stress.
 Stress causes action.
-Tap existing fears.

 Four Ingredient Recipe for Using Fear: